Swatto86/WinRDP/C_PROGRAMMING_BOOK.md

 ## Summary

 You've learned:
-- ✅ Creating RDP configuration files programmatically
+- ✅ Creating RDP configuration files programmatically with 40+ settings
-- ✅ Understanding the RDP file format and common settings
+- ✅ Understanding the RDP file format and common parameters
+- ✅ **NEW!** Implementing persistent RDP files in AppData\Roaming to eliminate security warnings
+- ✅ **NEW!** Using GetRDPStoragePath() with SHGetFolderPathW(CSIDL_APPDATA) for proper directory creation
+- ✅ **NEW!** Sanitizing hostnames for safe filename usage (SanitizeHostnameForFilename)
-- ✅ Implementing two-tier credential strategy (per-host, then global)
+- ✅ Implementing two-tier credential strategy (per-host, then global) in LaunchRDP()
+- ✅ **NEW!** Integrating connection timestamp tracking with LaunchRDPWithDefaults()
 - ✅ Launching external applications with ShellExecuteW
-- ✅ Managing temporary files safely
-- ✅ Process launching and cleanup
+- ✅ Process launching and error handling
 - ✅ Security considerations for credential handling

+**What's New in v2.0:**
+- 🎯 **Persistent RDP files** → No more security warnings!
+- 🎯 **Enhanced configuration** → 40+ RDP settings (up from ~10)
+- 🎯 **Filename sanitization** → Handles invalid characters safely
+- 🎯 **Connection tracking** → Automatic lastConnected timestamp updates
+- 🎯 **AppData storage** → Organized in WinRDP\Connections folder

 **You now have:**
-- Complete RDP connection functionality
+- Complete RDP connection functionality with no security warnings
-- Flexible credential management
+- Two-tier credential resolution (per-host → global → prompt)
-- Robust file handling
+- Automatic connection history tracking (integrates with Chapter 19)
+- Persistent, organized RDP file storage (integrates with Chapter 20)
-- Foundation for advanced features
+- Foundation for system tray quick-connect (coming in Chapter 24)

 **🎉 Congratulations!
 WinRDP is now fully functional! 🎉**